Texas officer charged in Black man’s fatal shooting fired

 DALLAS (AP) - A white police officer charged with murder in the fatal shooting of a Black man in a small East Texas city was fired Thursday.

-A statement from the City of Wolfe said Officer Shaun Lucas, 22, was fired for “his egregious violation” of city and police department policy.
+A statement from Wolfe City said Officer Shaun Lucas, 22, was fired for “his egregious violation” of city and police department policy.
 The city of about 1,500 people is located about 70 miles (113 kilometers) northeast of Dallas.

-Jonathan Price, 31, was killed over the weekend after Lucas arrived at a convenience store to check out a report of a fight.
+Jonathan Price, 31, was killed after Lucas arrived at a convenience store on Oct.
+3 to check out a report of a fight.
 In a statement Monday announcing that Lucas had been charged, the Texas Rangers said that Price “resisted in a non-threatening posture and began walking away,” and that the officer’s actions weren’t “reasonable.”

+Lucas had been with the Wolfe City Police Department for a little less than six months when the shooting took place, according to records from the Texas Commission on Law Enforcement.
+His prior law enforcement experience had been working as a jailer with the Hunt County Sheriff’s Office for about five months

+Lee Merritt, an attorney representing Price’s family, said the family was relieved to hear that Lucas had been fired, but thought it should have happened sooner.

+“Mr. Lucas only discharged his pistol as a last resort in response to an aggressive assailant who was actively trying to take his” stun gun, Snider said.

+But Merritt said Thursday that he doesn’t believe that is what happened.
+He said witnesses have said Price was “too far away to even be considered as reaching for the” stun gun.
+He said that after the stun gun was deployed, Price’s “muscle movements at that point were involuntary, so he wasn’t reaching for anything consciously.”

-An affidavit released this week said that when Lucas arrived at the convenience store on Oct.
-3 he was greeted by Price, who asked the officer “you doing good” several times and extended his hand in a handshake gesture.
+An affidavit released Wednesday said that when Lucas arrived at the convenience store he was greeted by Price, who asked the officer “you doing good” several times and extended his hand in a handshake gesture.
 Price apologized for broken glass on the ground, telling the officer someone had tried “to wrap me up.”

 The affidavit says Lucas thought Price was intoxicated and tried to detain him.
 Price said “I can’t be detained” as Lucas grabbed at his arm and used verbal commands.
 When Lucas produced a stun gun, Price began to walk away.